 Answering that question had so much weight.
 It meant that I would have to be different.
 Not just hear or see different….
 I also had to listen to and see different things.
 Instead of looking at the problem from a different angle, I had to pick a different problem.

-Side note: A significant number of people often think that pursuing a dream is about pursuing an easier life or less stressful one.
+Side note: A significant number of people often think that pursuing a dream is about pursuing an easier life or a less stressful one.
 But it’s not.
 In fact, more often than not, it’s much harder and has a lot more obstacles than not pursuing it.

 But the dreamers CHOOSE their problem.
 They are willing to work themselves to odd hours for something they personally love.
 Something that has meaning to them.
 It’s harder to sacrifice all your energy and all your 24 hours for the rest of your life on something that doesn’t belong to you or that you don’t entirely care about.